Inov-8 – Good eggs!

 It had only been 6 months or so that I’d had them and I’d done next to no mileage in them, but I thought I’d better take them back now rather than continue to use them and possibly run out of warranty.

-The shop were great (The Adventure Centre, Warrington), they returned them to Inov-8 and just over a week later I got a call from the shop saying that they’d been sent a new pair in replacement.
+The shop were great (The Adventure Centre in Warrington, sadly no longer in business), they returned them to Inov-8 and just over a week later I got a call from the shop saying that they’d been sent a new pair in replacement.
 I was quietly impressed.
 The wear on the shoes could be construed as fair wear and tear by a more miserly manufacturer, but Inov-8 just sent me a new pair.
 Many thanks Inov-8.

 I still have concerns about the longevity of Inov-8 shoes – they are light and comfortable, but I just don’t think they are made to last.
 I don’t know that I’ll be buying another pair, I’ll have to see how I get on with these new ones.
 The Terrocs lasted about 15 months and then fell apart, the last Roclites may have lasted the same length of time, it’s hard to tell.
 At £50 – £60 a time, I don’t know that I can justify the spend every year, despite how good they are.